Murder of John Lennon: Public response

-Per Ono's wishes, on 14 December, millions of people around the world paused for 10 minutes of silence to remember Lennon, including 30,000 people gathered in Lennon's birthplace of Liverpool and over 225,000 people at the Naumburg Bandshell in Central Park, near the scene of the shooting.
+Former Prime Minister Harold Wilson called Lennon's death, "a great tragedy."
+Per Ono's wishes, on 14 December, millions of people around the world paused for 10 minutes of silence to remember Lennon, including 30,000 people gathered in Lennon's birthplace of Liverpool and over 100,000 people at the Naumburg Bandshell in Central Park, near the scene of the shooting.
 During this period, all radio stations in New York City ceased broadcasting.

 At least three Beatles fans committed suicide after the murder, prompting Ono to publicly ask mourners not to give in to despair.
 On 18 January 1981, a full-page open letter from Ono appeared in The New York Times and The Washington Post.
 Titled "In Gratitude", it thanked the millions of people who mourned Lennon's loss and expressed a desire to commemorate his life and support her and Sean.

-Double Fantasy, which was released three weeks before Lennon's death to mixed reviews and initially unremarkable sales, became a worldwide commercial success and won the 1981 Grammy Award for Album of the Year at the 24th Annual Grammy Awards.
+Double Fantasy, initially released to mixed reviews and modest sales, became a worldwide commercial success after the murder and won the Grammy Award for Album of the Year at the 24th Annual Grammy Awards.

-Ono released a solo album, Season of Glass, in 1981.
-The cover of the album is a photograph of Lennon's blood-spattered glasses that he was wearing when he was shot.
-That same year, Ono also released "Walking on Thin Ice", the song that the Lennons had mixed at the Record Plant less than an hour before Lennon was murdered, as a single.

-The attempted assassination of Ronald Reagan by John Hinckley Jr. took place three months after Lennon's murder, and the police found a copy of The Catcher in the Rye among Hinckley's personal belongings.
-Hinckley left a cassette tape in his hotel room on which he stated that he mourned Lennon's death, and that he wanted to make "some kind of statement" after Lennon's death.

-In June 2016, Jay Hastings, the Dakota concierge who tried to help Lennon, sold the shirt that he was wearing that night, stained with Lennon's blood, at an auction for $42,500.